casey-martin/flounder/README.md

 Lumpi is an artificial neural network (ANN) based chess evaluation tool.
 A neural net is trained on positions scored by a conventional chess engine.
 Given a particular board state, the model predicts the corresponding centipawn value.

-External python libraries used:
-matplotlib,
-numpy,
-pandas,
-python-chess,
-scikit-learn,
-scipy,
-tensorflow

-Chess analysis engine:
+Chess analysis engine used for generation of training data:
 Stockfish (https://stockfishchess.org/)

 Parallelism Tools: